-Being a veteran, the sources from anxiety are pretty obvious.
+Being a veteran, the sources of anxiety are pretty obvious.

 For me, I was around big crowds of people, all while trying to watch my back.

-After a year’s time of dealing with such stress, it followed me back home.
+After a year of dealing with such stress, it followed me back home.

-This time that anxiety followed me and my family.
+This time that anxiety followed my family and me.

 Everywhere we went, I would always have my guard up.

-Instead of jumping the second a spoon falls, I sat back and told myself it was just a damn spoon.
+Instead of jumping the second a spoon fell, I sat back and told myself it was just a damn spoon.

 Instead of facing any exits, I purposely sat with my back facing them.